 Myths can be stubborn misconceptions, while some myths may not be harmful, misconceptions about our health may lead to following the wrong routine.
 See if any of these common myths are affecting your oral health or general wellbeing.

 1. Sugar is the prime cause of cavities

-In reality, it’s the acid produced by bacteria in your mouth that causes cavities.
-What the bacteria does is, it digests carbohydrates and sugar that is present in rice, potatoes, bread, fruit, and vegetables.
-When you eat food that contains carbs, the bacteria gets activated and produce acid that eats into your tooth.
+In reality it’s the acid which is produced by bacteria in your mouth that causes severe cavities.
+What actually the bacteria act is, it digests carbohydrates and sugar that is present in edibles i.e rice, potatoes, bread, fruit, and vegetables.
+When you eat food that contains a lot of carbs, the bacteria gets activated and produces acid that causes cavities & eats into your tooth.
 They can then lurk in the cavity where the toothbrush and floss can’t reach.
 The bacteria continue to metabolize carbs, produce acids, and your cavity keeps getting bigger.

 2. An aspirin directly on the tooth will relieve tooth pain

-This method is used in many households as a remedy, and it is a completely wrong practice.
+People use this method as a home remedy to get relief in tooth pain, and which is completely wrong practice.
 You should never put aspirin directly on or near an aching tooth.
-After all, you wouldn’t put aspirin on your forehead if you had a headache, would you?
-The only safe and the right way to take an aspirin tablet is to swallow it.
+After all, if you have a headache you would not put aspirin on your forehead, would you?
+The only safe and the correct way to take an aspirin tablet is to swallow it.

 3. You always know when you have a cavity

 While it is true that cavities are often painful, it’s also true that sometimes you don’t feel any pain at all.
 Most of the time individuals fail to identify the small cavities.
 Cavities are effectively spotted by dentists.
 Taking care of cavities is not only about alleviating pain, but it’s also about preventing further decay which can lead to bigger problems or even extraction.

 4. All stains can be easily whitened or washed away